 The network doesn’t have all the answers to get there.
-However, it is going to work together to figure it out, starting by:
+However, it is working together to figure it out, starting with:

-- Examining and addressing the unconscious biases that exist within the Backbone Team, Board of Directors, and Community Leaders Council in order to ensure equitable policies and practices are ingrained into the DNA of the Partnership at all levels.
+- Equity Trailblazers Learning Cohort: Network partners engaging in a learning journey to understand equity and what it means to build community power, in order to ensure equitable policies and practices ingrained into the DNA of the Partnership at all levels.

-Click HERE to learn more about The Community Voice Network (formally the Youth Voice Committee) serves to guide the efforts of the Rocky Mountain Partnership around garnering community voice and perspectives.
+Click HERE to learn more about Building Community Power (formally the Youth Voice Committee) serves to guide the efforts of the Rocky Mountain Partnership around garnering community voice and perspectives.